wix-incubator/react-native-controllers/README.md

 You need an iOS React Native project ([instructions on how to create one](https://facebook.github.io/react-native/docs/getting-started.html#quick-start))

+> Important: Make sure you are using react-native version >= 0.19.0

 1. Run `npm install react-native-controllers --save` in your project root
 2. In Xcode, in Project Navigator (left pane), right-click on the `Libraries` > `Add files to [project name]` <br> Add `./node_modules/react-native-controllers/ios/ReactNativeControllers.xcodeproj` ([screenshots](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#step-1))
 3. In Xcode, in Project Navigator (left pane), click on your project (top) and select the `Build Phases` tab (right pane) <br> In the `Link Binary With Libraries` section add `libReactNativeControllers.a` ([screenshots](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#step-2))
 4. In Xcode, in Project Navigator (left pane), click on your project (top) and select the `Build Settings` tab (right pane) <br> In the `Header Search Paths` section add `$(SRCROOT)/../node_modules/react-native-controllers/ios` <br> Make sure on the right to mark this new path `recursive` ([screenshots](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#step-3))

-> Make sure you are using React Native version >= 0.19.0

 ## Usage